Ford Ranger 3.2 Oil Pump Priming

 Download Your FREE Service Tip and Oil change guide on the 3.2 Tdci Diesel engine here

-The next part of this article will cover the process you can follow to successfully prime the oil pump to ensure you do not damage the engine.
+The next part of this article will cover the process of successfully priming the oil pump to ensure you do not damage the engine.

-The following is an oil pump priming method for a MAZDA BT50 and Ford Ranger 3.2 Diesel.
+The following is an oil pump priming method for a Ford Ranger 3.2 Diesel and MAZDA BT50.

 - Disconnect the battery to prevent you from starting the engine